 Yorktown Heights, New York

-For the first week after surgery, a very soft diet is recommended
+For the first week after LANAP surgery, a very soft diet is recommended

-Carefully avoid chewing in the ares of the mouth where the laser has been used.
-Eat soft but nutritious food such as eggs, pasta, yogurt, cottage, smoothies, ice cream, mashed potatoes, puddings or anything that can be put in a blender.
+Carefully avoid chewing in the areas of the mouth where the laser has been used.
+Eat soft but nutritious food such as:

 Stay away from gum, cookies, chops, nuts, seeds or anything hard or crunchy (raw vegetables or salad).
 Avoid spicy or very hot (temperature) foods.
 Meat that shreds can lodge under the gum or between teeth.
 These can all dislodge tiny clots (scabs) that form in the gums.

 Do not be alarmed with any color changes or appearances of tissues following laser surgery

 Tissues can be gray, yellow, red, purple, white and/or stringy.
 Do not touch or dislodge any clots as these are the biological seals that aid in healing.
 Be careful not to apply excessive tongue or cheek pressure to these areas.

 Reduce strenuous activity for several hours following surgery

 Take all medications according to Dr. Wetzler’s directions